Balcerowicz Plan: Immediate results

 Balcerowicz did assume that the initial effects of his reforms would be detrimental.
 He estimated that the national income would fall by 3% and industrial production would decline by 5%; he also assumed that about 400,000 workers would become unemployed, and that inflation would fall to a single digit in a year.
 However, the consequences were about five times more severe than estimated - national income fell by 22%, industrial production declined by 25%, over 3 million people became unemployed, and inflation fell to single digit only after 9 years into transformation.

 Poland had a high public debt and budget deficit throughout the entire transformation period - the last positive budget balance was recorded in 1989, in the People's Republic of Poland shortly before the beginning of the Balcerowicz Plan.
 The plan resulted in a budget deficit through extensive trade with main foreign partners and an "avalanche" of imported goods in Poland through lack of regulation.
-In 1990, the negative balance of trade amounted to USD 4793 million, in 2000 it already exceeded USD 17000 million, and in 2010 it amounted to USD 13119 million.
+In 1990, the negative balance of trade amounted to US$4793 million, in 2000 it already exceeded US$17000 million, and in 2010 it amounted to US$13119 million.
 This negative balance of trade was associated with the shortage of goods on the Polish market a well as cutting off Polish enterprises from credit, most of which were sold of to foreign capital and subsequently liquidated.
 According to Witold Kieżun, Polish enterprises experienced hostile takeovers by foreign capital - as the result, out of the 100 largest firms in Poland, only 17 are Polish.